Sneha-Neupanee/mini-twitter/README.md

   - Use managed Postgres/Redis/RabbitMQ or add backups, persistence strategy, and monitoring.
   - Consider enabling Spring Boot Actuator health endpoints and wiring compose healthchecks to HTTP.

-    enjoy using my mini twitter:)
+    have a blast using my mini twitter:)